-- NOTE: On blade servers that are set as Chassis (Dedicated), the VLAN settings are read-only and can be changed only using CMC.
+- () NOTE: On blade servers that are set as Chassis (Dedicated), the VLAN settings are read-only and can be changed only using CMC.
 If the server is set in shared mode, you can configure VLAN settings in shared mode in iDRAC. - 1.
 Under Enable VLAN ID, select Enabled. - 2.
 In the VLAN ID box, enter a valid number from 1 to 4094. - 3.
-In the Priority box, enter a number from 0 to 7 to set the priority of the VLAN ID. - 1 NOTE: After enabling VLAN, the iDRAC IP is not accessible for some time.
+In the Priority box, enter a number from 0 to 7 to set the priority of the VLAN ID.

+i NOTE: After enabling VLAN, the iDRAC IP is not accessible for some time.

-Setting up iDRAC IP using the CMC web interface
+Setting up iDRAC IP using CMC web interface

-To set up the iDRAC IP address using the Chassis Management Controller (CMC) Web interface:
+To set up the iDRAC IP address using CMC Web interface:

-- NOTE: You must have Chassis Configuration Administrator privilege to set up iDRAC network settings from CMC.
-The CMC option is applicable only for blade servers.
+(i) NOTE: You must have Chassis Configuration Administrator privilege to set up iDRAC network settings from CMC.

-- 1. Log in to the CMC Web interface.

-- 2. Go to iDRAC Settings > Settings > CMC.
-The Deploy iDRAC page is displayed.

-- 3. Under iDRAC Network Settings, select Enable LAN and other network parameters as per requirements.
-For more information, see

-- For additional network settings specific to each blade server, go to Server Overview > <server name>.
+- 1. Log in to CMC Web interface. - 2.
+Go to Server Overview > Setup > iDRAC.
+The Deploy iDRAC page is displayed. - 3.
+Under iDRAC Network Settings, select Enable LAN and other network parameters as per requirements.
+For more information, see CMC online help. - 4.
+For additional network settings specific to each blade server, go to Server Overview > <server name>.
 The Server Status page is displayed.

-- 5. Click Launch iDRAC and go to iDRAC Settings > Connectivity > Network.
+5. Click Launch iDRAC and go to Overview > iDRAC Settings > Network.

 - 6. In the Network page, specify the following settings:

-- · Network Settings
+- Network Settings

 - Common Settings

-- · IPV4 Settings
+- IPV4 Settings

-- · IPV6 Settings
+- IPV6 Settings

 - · IPMI Settings

-- VLAN Settings - · Advanced Network Settings - NOTE: For more information, see iDRAC Online Help. - 7.
-To save the network information, click Apply.
+- VLAN Settings

+INOTE: For more information, see iDRAC Online Help.

+7. To save the network information, click Apply.

-For more information, see the Chassis Management Controller User's Guide available at www.dell.com/cmcmanuals.
+For more information, see the Chassis Management Controller User's Guide available at dell.com/support/manuals.